mdaines/viz-js/README.md

 This project builds [Graphviz](http://www.graphviz.org) with [Emscripten](https://emscripten.org) and provides a simple wrapper for using it on the web.

 This is the development branch for version 3.
 The version 2 branch is [v2](https://github.com/mdaines/viz.js/tree/v2).

+## Usage

+See examples/ for usage examples.

+## API

+### `Viz.instance()`

+Returns a `Promise` which fulfills with a new `Viz` instance.

+### `viz.render(src[, options])`

+* `src: string`: the graph to render in DOT format
+* `options.format: string`: the output format to render (default is "dot")
+* `options.engine: string`: the engine to use for graph layout (default is "dot")
+* `options.yInvert: boolean`: invert y coordinates in output
+* `options.nop: number`: indicates to the neato layout engine that nodes have already been positioned.
+With 1, performs adjustments to remove node-node overlaps.
+With 2 or greater, uses node positions and edge layouts as specified.

+Returns an object with the result of rendering:

+* `status: "success" | "failure"`: string indicating whether rendering succeeded or failed
+* `output: string`: the rendered output, or undefined if nothing was rendered
+* `errors: Array<{ level?: "error" | "warning", message: string }>`: an array of error message objects

+### `viz.renderString(src[, options])

+Returns a string with the output of rendering.
+If rendering failed, or there was no output, throws an error.
+This accepts the same options as `viz.render`.

+### `viz.renderSVGElement(src[, options])

+Convenience method that parses the output and returns an SVG element that can be inserted into the document.
+This accepts the same options as `viz.render`, except that the `format` option is always `"svg"`.

+### `viz.renderJSON(src[, options])

+Convenience method that parses the output and returns a JSON object.
+This accepts the same options as `viz.render`, except that the `format` option is always `"json"`.